Dparlar33/XmlAndJsonWithGo/readme.md

 # Xml and Json with go

-### Some practices about xml and converting xml to json.
+Some practices about xml && json and converting xml to json.